 The Australians are highly likely to move in this direction and New Zealand will follow eventually.
 But if that is the case why not move now and reap the benefits for the New Zealand economy?

-Investor Report Industrial Hemp Sector New Zealand's New Export Opportunity 2020 The Full Version of the Report can be found at: https://joom.ag/attC
+The Full Version of the Report can be found at:

-NZ HEMP EXPORT DRIVEN INVESTOR REPORT: \$2 BILLION AND 20,000 REGIONAL JOBS BY 2030 JUST NEEDS THE NOD...
+\$2 BILLION AND 20,000 REGIONAL JOBS BY 2030 JUST NEEDS THE NOD...